 Closely inspect the units and check the connections against the installation instructions.
-Also, a close inspection may reveal insulation breakdown, an overheated component, corrosion, loose connections, faulty relays, incorrect hookup, and so forth.
+Also, a close inspection may insulation breakdown. reveal an overheated component, corrosion, loose faulty connections, relays, incorrect hookup, and so forth.

 Power Converter

 Burst Choke (L1)

 Measure the resistance of L1 from TB3-5 to ceramic post E4 (at burst resistor R2).
 Its resistance should be approximately 7 ohms.